oroinc/documentation/user/back-office/reports-segments/filters.rst

 To combine the conditions of two or more filters, you can use the operators **AND** and **OR**:

-- If **AND** is used, only the records that meet conditions of all the connected filters will be selected.
+- If **AND** is used, only the records that meet the conditions of all the connected filters will be selected.
-- If **OR** is used, all the records that meet conditions of any of the connected filters will be selected.
+- If **OR** is used, all the records that meet the conditions of any of the connected filters will be selected.

 The following sections provide a detailed explanation of the filters with examples for different operators.